Your 19-Step SEO Guide for New Websites

 To show up in the search engines when people are looking for the information or products you provide, you have to put some real work into providing consistent value on your website and building authority around the web.

 Start on your plan for long-term SEO sooner rather than later.
-Consider if you can learn the ropes and do the work on your own, or if you need to hire skilled SEO professionals to help.
+Consider if you can learn the ropes and do the work on your own, or if you need SEO optimization services to help.

 Whichever route you choose, it’s important that you decide to make it a priority and take the long view on making progress.
 SEO is slow and the sooner you start, the better off you’ll be.